-This measure tracks the estimated percentage of residents who are satisfied with Fulton County cultural faciities based on responses from the annual resident survey conducted by Kennesaw State University.
-Residents are asked: "How would you rate the quality of the art centers you visit?".
+This measure tracks the estimated percentage of residents who are satisfied with cultural program, classes and events sponsered by Fulton County based on responses from the annual resident survey conducted by Kennesaw State University.
+Residents are asked: "How would you rate the quality of classes/programs you and your family have participated in?".
 Respondents who answered "Excellent", "Very good" or "Good" were counted as satisfied.